VMD281/AI-integrated-web-app/README.md

 3. **429 Error (Too Many Requests)**
    - Wait a few minutes before sending another message
-   - This is a rate limiting issue from Google's API
+   - This is a rate-limiting issue from Google's API

 ## Development